This story originally ran on LDS Living in June 2014.

 9) Life Encouragement

 Though Mom and Dad are probably equally encouraging, sometimes Dad pushes just a little bit more.
 From getting high grades in school to advancing in a job to making wise choices in an eternal companion, Dad has a way of encouraging your best effort in everything but still loving you no matter the outcome.

 10) Example of Service and Faith

-Whether your father is a member or not, he is a cornerstone in the family.
-Though often the practical voice, he probably has a soft spot in his heart for serving and loving—and he has faith in your family.
+Whether your father is a member of the Church or not, he is a cornerstone of the family.
+If your dad is anything like mine, though he is often the practical voice in life situations, he still has a soft spot in his heart for serving and loving—and he has faith in your family.
 Don't let his quiet, sometimes hidden example of support and love go unnoticed.